V.4. MISCELLANEOUS WORDS, PART 4/10 (kit-luf)

 – kunda (makunda) : pile, stack, heap, hill, accumulation, concentration

-– kundu : mania, possession, bewitchment, evil eye
+– kundu : gift, talent, evil power, mania, obsession, possession, bewitchment, evil eye

 – kusu : great avarice, excessive miserliness / musky smell, strong odour